Prisoner (Cher album): Promotion

 Cher recorded an exclusive TV special called Cher...and Other Fantasies, featuring sketches, the unreleased tracks "Like a Number", a new version of "More than You Know" and the song "Ain't Nobody's Business" which was performed in the Take Me Home Tour.

 Singles

 "Hell on Wheels", the lead single from the album reached only number fifty-nine on the Billboard Hot 100.
 To promote the single a video was filmed.
 In it, Cher was featured wearing roller skates being followed by some truckers.
 The song was also included in the original soundtrack to the film, Roller Boogie.

 "Holdin' Out For Love" was released in Japan as a promotional single, and in the UK as a commercial 7", which failed to chart.

+Critical reception

+The Los Angeles Times deemed Prisoner Cher's "most interesting album yet," writing that "the direction is rock-ish rather than hard-core disco."
+The Modesto Bee labeled it "danceable—but not particularly memorable—rock 'n' roll."
+Cash Box considered the album "a tasty confection of MOR disco, softcore pop and a toot or two of big band," and that "Cher's mannish vocal style dominates all tracks," a style described as "well suited for the album's 'get tough' lyrics."